 Pearl Valley Cheese has been producing award-winning Swiss cheese for nearly a century.
 Located in Coshocton County, Ohio, the local business has been a family affair since its inception.

-Pearl Valley Cheese has won many awards at the state, national and international level, including the 2019 Ohio State Fair Grand Champion Swiss Cheese, a title they have held since 2017, and the 2019 Ohio Swiss Festival’s Grand Champion Cheesemaker.
+Pearl Valley Cheese has won many awards at the state, national and international level, including the 2019 Ohio State Fair Grand Champion Swiss Cheese and the 2019 Ohio Swiss Festival’s Grand Champion Cheesemaker.
 In addition to a production plant, the company has a full retail store where visitors can watch the cheese-making process live and learn about the local dairy community.

 “Ohio milk makes up about 80% of our milk supply,” says Pearl Valley Cheese President Chuck Ellis.
 “We value our partnership with local dairy farmers, and we want to see them be profitable and grow in their operations so that we can upgrade and grow as well.”